Lying Low

 My energy reserves are at low tide today.
-I had plans to get out and walk this morning followed by a TNG ride with friends in Northfield tonight but I'm laying low.
+I had plans to get out and walk this morning, followed by a TNG ride with friends in Northfield tonight, but I'm lying low.
 It's a cool, blustery, and overcast afternoon.
 I just don't have it in me to battle the wind tonight.
 My body thanks me because I've not taken a day off from working out since the end of January.
 My meditation streak remains alive at 57 consecutive days.

-I've got a bad case of spring fever as do most others who are still dealing with more than a little remaining snow cover.
-I keep seeing photos that show up in memories on my phone from this or that day from years ago.
-They nearly all have little to no snow and in some, there is green grass.
+I've got a bad case of spring fever, as do most others who are still dealing with more than a little remaining snow cover.
+I keep seeing photos in my phone's memories from this or that day years ago.
+They nearly all have little to no snow, and in some, there is green grass.
 I love our change of seasons, including winter, but I'm very much in need of some warmer weather at this point.

-Gun violence is in the news again (not that it ever leaves) here in the land of the free as children again pay the price for people's unfettered access to not only guns but also weapons of war.
-If there's a cancer on our country, it's gun violence and the easy access we afford them.
+Gun violence is in the news again (not that it ever leaves), here in the land of the free, as children again pay the price for people's unfettered access to not only guns but also weapons of war.
+If there's a cancer in our country, it's gun violence and the easy access we afford them.

-More children in the U.S. die today from gun violence than any other cause of death and we also have more mass shootings than we have days in a year but our conservative lawmakers refuse to work toward minimizing this scourge.
+More children in the U.S. die today from gun violence than from any other cause of death, and we also have more mass shootings than we have days in a year, but our conservative lawmakers refuse to work toward minimizing this scourge.
 In fact, one of the first acts of the Trump administration was to roll back an Obama-era regulation making it more difficult for a mentally ill person to own a gun.

-It concerns me to think of the active-shooter drills our young children are having to routinely practice in our schools and how they process that.
+It concerns me to think about the active-shooter drills our young children are having to practice routinely in our schools and how they process them.
 It's just the price to pay I suppose in support of our gun culture.
 But heaven forbid that they're taught about love between people of the same sex or about our racist history.
 No, we can't have that.

 Extra credit reading.